Blackfell/blackfell.github.io/_posts/2019-03-18-my-first-post.md

 There's more still, though; as well as markup, Jekyll lets you write dynamic content, for example, listing all blog posts on a page, using [liquid](https://jekyllrb.com/docs/liquid/).
 This functionality is a little trickier than writing markdown posts, but you can get loads of information at the jekyll site.

 ## How can I do this?
-Building a site with Jekyll, Minimal Mistakes ang Github Pages has been a relatively easy and fun learning experience; if you're convinced adn fancy a go, I'd reccomend starting with an overview of Jekyll via their own [documentation](https://jekyllrb.com/docs/); don't start yet though, before you get too bogged down think about picking a [theme](http://jekyllthemes.org/) if you want one.
+Building a site with Jekyll, Minimal Mistakes ang Github Pages has been a relatively easy and fun learning experience; if you're convinced and fancy a go, I'd reccomend starting with an overview of Jekyll via their own [documentation](https://jekyllrb.com/docs/); don't start yet though, before you get too bogged down think about picking a [theme](http://jekyllthemes.org/) if you want one.

 Now you've picked a theme, it's time to read the documentation for that theme; this will add to your Jekyll knowledge and may actually affect the way you think about your site.
 If there are some base or default files for your theme, **get them now** these will invariably make your like a *lot* easier.